biof395/spring2020/README.md

 2. [GitHub student pack](https://education.github.com/pack)

-    [GitHub](https://github.com) is offering some free awesome resources to students, that might be of interest to you, depending on your background:
+    [GitHub](https://github.com) is offering some free awesome resources to students, that might be of interest to you, depending on your background.